wjk-g/sejm_search/README.md

 - App uses elasticsearch to search through transcripts.
 You can use 'naive' search to find keywords or vectorized search to look for 'topics' or 'sentiments' in the data.
 - Examples:

-    - search based on a keyword:
+Search based on a keyword:

 <img src="sejm_search/static/imgs/inflacja_simple.png" width="75%">

-    - smart (vectorized) search:
+Smart (vectorized) search:

 <img src="sejm_search/static/imgs/inflacja_smart.png" width="75%">